hopsoft/field_mapper/README.md

 - Mappings
 - Transformation rules

-Datatype declarations exist to support implicit value casting.
+Datatype declarations exist to support implicit type casting of values.
 The supported datatypes are:

 - String